Atmos4/van-element/docs/advanced/styling.md

 The Shadow DOM gets in the way very often, and is even one of the main reasons Web Components face skepticism from the Web development community.

-If you don't want isolated styles, you can just use Van Elements without the Shadow DOM!
+If you don't want isolated styles, you can [use Van Elements without the Shadow DOM](../learn/shadow-options#disable-shadow-dom)!

 :::